InnaKushnir/workflow/README.md

 ### Node Management

 - **Add Node**: Endpoint to add new nodes to the workflow.
 The supported node types are Start, Message, Condition, and End.
+- Use such condition_expression "message.startswith('test')", "message == 'Hello World'" or other.

 ### Node Configuration